dipakcg/wp-performance-score-booster/readme.txt

 * Initial release

 == Upgrade Notice ==
-= 1.5 =
+= 1.6 =
-This version fixes some theme conflict issues.
-Options/Settings now moved under 'Settings' menu.
+This version has improved UI, and fixes minor bugs.